Chef Curtiss Hemm

 In addition to the Carriage House Cooking School Chef Curtiss is the founder and owner of Pink Ribbon Cooking, a publishing company with a particular focus on helping to prevent, navigate and thrive in the presence of breast cancer.

 Reese is our farm dog; he is almost always by Chef Curtiss's side.

-Reese will most likely make his presence known at some point during a class at the Carriage House Cooking School.
+Reese occasionally makes his presence known during a class at the Carriage House Cooking School.

 Reese is a rescue dog that we adopted from Golden Huggs Rescue in Vermont.

 He loves life at the farm and is a huge part of making every guest feel welcome when they arrive.